 Cost of Living in Colombia

 Like many Latin American countries, Colombia offers a low cost of living compared to that of the United States and many other countries.
-The exchange rate works in your favor if you’re using U.S. currency, trading at 3,237.61 Colombian Pesos to $1 U.S. Dollar.
+The exchange rate works in your favour if you’re using U.S. currency, trading at 3,237.61 Colombian Pesos to $1 U.S. Dollar.
 That translates to a comfortable living for $1,200 per month or less.
 That’s pretty cheap for American or Canadian expats looking to live abroad!
 You can purchase most of your groceries for under $4, and meals for $5 or $6.
 This makes life in Colombia very affordable, and it means you can probably live a life of luxury that you may not have expected otherwise.

 Healthcare in Colombia

-It’s usually one of those drawbacks you tend to worry about when considering a move to Latin America, but healthcare in Colombia is top notch.
+It’s usually one of those drawbacks you tend to worry about when considering a move to Latin America, but healthcare in Colombia is top-notch.
 The hospitals and clinics in the Colombian cities are equipped with all of the latest technology and equipment, which is what makes it possible for this healthcare system to rank highly when compared to all other health systems in the world.
 According to the World Health Organization, Colombia comes in at number 22 in terms of best healthcare, and that means it beats Canada (30) and the United States (27)!
 No need to worry about healthcare if you choose to move to Colombia.

 Colombia Visa Options